carussell1984/bio.github.io/README.md

    * datastylesheet.css - the data.html file uses this file
    * comparisonstylingsheet.css - the comparison.html file uses this file

- The resources that were used in the website are also in this file.
-There are 4 images used on the website from  each plot in the github repo and the clean data set that was used to graph the plots,
+ The resources that were used in the website are also in this github repo.
+There are 4 images for each plots in the github repo and the clean data set that was used to graph the plots.

+ The work displayed in this github repo is from the work done in the WeatherPy github repo:https://github.com/carussell1984/WeatherPy
+ The website displaying this body of work is: https://carussell1984.github.io/latitude_vs_x/.